 There are not many typical tourist attractions here – you can visit what is left from the citadel, a small folk museum or the Church of the Assumption of Virgin Mary, where the relics of the five new martyrs are kept.
 The thing is that the village in its entirety is an attraction and the Greek state named it a protected traditional settlement since 1978.

 Let yourself be lost in the cobbled streets and take your time absorbing the silence, gazing at the houses, noticing their distinct architecture and taking a photo (or one thousand) of the omnipresent cats.
 When you get tired, treat yourself to a break in one of the coffee shops.
-Try the pancakes and the omelets at Trapeza or To Stenaki, the sweets at Lefkos Pirgos, boost your energy with a Greek frappe and taste the homemade pies and wooden oven baked bread from the old bakery.
+Try the pancakes and the omelets at Trapeza or To Stenaki, the sweets at Lefkos Pirgos or at Samothraki confectionery, boost your energy with a Greek frappe and taste the homemade pies and wooden oven baked bread from the old bakery.
 It was founded in 1853 and it's only open in the months of July and August.

 A good time to be in Chora is in late afternoon, as the warm fading light of the sunset bathes the houses.
 Enjoy this moment and a view to die for at one of the bars with a cold beer or a glass of wine.

 Chora could be a good place to stay if you are into traditional Greek villages.
 It's not by the sea, but it is quite close and you can easily reach the other parts of the island from there.
 Not to mention you are withing walking distance of the some of the most beautiful bars and coffee shops from Samothrace.